🇬🇧 EN

 • Effects processors.

-Musicians on stage usually require different monitor mixes depending on what they need to hear.
+Musicians on stage often require different monitor mixes depending on what they need to hear.

 Buses and subgroups